Skip to main content

 Monardella odoratissima Coyote Mint *** native, long summer bloom

-Muhlenbeckia complexa Wire Vine ***
+Muhlenbeckia complexa Wire Vine *** keep in containers, invasive

 Narcissus Daffodils *** one of the only reliable bulbs